librenms/librenms/README.md

 # Leaflet.awesome-markers plugin
 Colorful iconic & retina-proof markers for Leaflet, based on the Font Awesome/Twitter Bootstrap icons

+Version 1.0 of Leaflet.awesome-markers is tested with:
+- Bootstrap 2
+- Font Awesome 3.0
+- Leaflet 0.5

+Use version 2.0 for newer versions of bootstrap and font-awesome!

 ## Screenshots
 ![AwesomeMarkers screenshot](https://raw.github.com/lvoogdt/Leaflet.awesome-markers/master/screenshots/screenshot-soft.png "Screenshot of AwesomeMarkers")